-- At least one three to five credit course in the category of Music Theory.
+- At least one three to five credit course in the category of Theory, Materials, and Techniques.

 Music History and Culture (3-4 credits)

-- At least one three to four credit course in the category of Music in History and Culture or Courses for Majors and Qualified Non-Majors.
+- At least one three to four credit course in the category of History and Culture.

 Electives (8 credits)